zeropsio/recipe-gleam/README.md

 # Zerops x Gleam
-This is the most bare-bones example of Gleam app running on [Zerops](https://zerops.io) — as few libraries as possible, just a simple endpoint with connnect, read and write to a Zerops PostgreSQL database.
+This is the most bare-bones example of Gleam running on [Zerops](https://zerops.io) — as few libraries as possible, just a simple endpoint with connnect, read and write to a Zerops PostgreSQL database.

 ![gleam](https://github.com/zeropsio/recipe-shared-assets/blob/main/covers/svg/cover-gleam.svg)